manytask/manytask/docs/system_setup.md

 Manytask currently operates only with self-hosted gitlab instance (to easily create accounts for users and use oauth)

-1. Run self-hosted gitlab instance
+1. Run self-hosted gitlab instance (separate server)
    or use existing one:`gitlab.manytask.org` (more info: @slon)